whawker/TweetDeck-Chrome-Trends/README.md

 ## Features

-1. Show trending topics for any region offered on the main Twitter site **and tailored trends!** (Requires simultaneous login on Twitter.com).
+1. Show trending topics for **any region** offered on the main Twitter site ~~and tailored trends!~~ (Currently broken).
-2. Show news/events relating to the trending topic
+2. Show news relating to the trending topic
-3. Shows most popular tweets for a search, rather than most recent
-4. Filter trending topics using the built in Global Filter
+3. Filter trending topics using the built in Global Filter

 ## Installation Instructions (Tampermonkey)